ekhabarov/ekhabarov/README.md

 ### Hi there 👋

-I'm Eugene, a Golang developer and a founder at [PowerFly Consulting](https://powerfly.ca).
+I'm Eugene, a Golang developer.

 What I do: